ClickerNZ/ED_Enhanced_T16000/SupportFiles/Documents/UserSettingsGuide.md

 The TTS and sound effects functionality is optional, however they are strongly recommended.
 Critical settings for these relate to where you copied the script package to.
 "voice.exe" is the applet which does the text to speech.
-"sounder.exe" is the wav file player applet used to play the odd sound effect (Modifier key pressed, when reversing etc).
+"sounder.exe" is the wav file player applet used to play the odd sound effect (modifier key, when reversing etc).

 - alias	VoicePath			= "C:\\Thrustmaster\\ED_TargetScript\\SupportFiles\\voice.exe";
 - alias	SoundPath			= "C:\\Thrustmaster\\ED_TargetScript\\SupportFiles\\sounder.exe";

 Additionally, for TTS to work, you need to have at least one of the Microsoft narator languages installed.
-Additional infformation on how to check, install and configure the voices can be found in ED_UserSettings.tmh file.
+Additional information on how to check, install and configure the voices can be found in ED_UserSettings.tmh file.

-Likewise, the wav file sounds that I use in this scripts is usually found in the following folder;
+Likewise, the wav file sounds that I use in this script can be found in the following folder;

 - alias	WAVPath				= "C:\\Thrustmaster\\ED_TargetScript\\SupportFiles\\sounds\\";